Francis Clifton

 Francis Clifton, M.D. (d.
 1736), was an English physician.

 Education

-Clifton was the fourth and youngest son of Josiah Clifton, merchant, of Great Yarmouth, Norfolk, and his wife Mary who was the only child of Thomas Fenne of the same town.
-Deciding to follow the medical profession, he was entered at Leyden on 23 May 1724, and before the end of the year graduated doctor of medicine there.
+Clifton was the fourth and youngest son of Josiah Clifton, merchant, of Great Yarmouth, Norfolk, and his wife Mary, the only child of Thomas Fenne of the same town.
+Deciding to follow the medical profession, he entered Leyden on 23 May 1724, and before the end of the year graduated doctor of medicine there.
 His inaugural dissertation, De distinctis et con-fluentibus Variolis (Leyden, 1724) was included by Albrecht von Haller in the fifth volume of his Disputationes ad Morborum Historiam et Curationem Facientes.